diskoverdata/diskover-docs/source_files/task_worker_linux.md

 sudo systemctl status diskoverd.service
 ```

-➡️ Now you should have a **diskoverd** task service running and ready to work on tasks.
+🔴 &nbsp;Now you should have a **diskoverd** task service running and ready to work on tasks.

-➡️ Starting, stopping, and seeing the status of **diskoverd** service:
+🔴 &nbsp;Starting, stopping, and seeing the status of **diskoverd** service:
 ```
 sudo systemctl stop diskoverd.service sudo systemctl start diskoverd.service